ilanman/Rpres_ML_2/index.md

 # K-medoid
 <space>

-- multiple distance metrics
+- Multiple distance metrics
-- robust medioids
+- Robust medioids
-- computationally expensive
+- Computationally expensive
-- cluster center is one of the points itself
+- Cluster center is one of the points itself

 ----